-Tunnel FETs (TFET) with a superior switching behavior have been intensively investigated in recent years since they allow realizing energy efficient logic circuits.
+Tunnel FETs (TFET) potentially offer a superior switching behavior compared to conventional transistors and have been intensively investigated in recent years.
 Optimization of the device performance is studied both experimentally as well as with simulations at our institute.
-The image shows the local density of states in a TFET enabling a high tunneling current to flow from source to the channel. .
+The image shows the local density of states in a TFET enabling a high current injection into the channel.

 The surface of solar cells is usually textured in order to suppress specular reflection of incident light yielding a significantly improved light to electricity conversion efficiency.
 The image shows a scanning electron micrograph of a typical texturing of a crystalline silicon solar cell.